 After consulting with educational partners, this broad goal was continued from prior years as the focus of the District's mission.
-From transitional kindergarten through eighth grade, all agree that our purpose is to ensure that ADUSD students leave the District prepared for the next steps in their educational and career endeavors.
-When available, Dashboard results for academic achievement have indicated that students have consistently mastered ELA and Mathematics standards.
-To ensure that students continue to have academic success in high school and beyond, the District agrees with educational partners that a continued focus on engagement and rigor as well as a broad course of study are integral factors for ensuring a strong elementary educational foundation.
+From Transitional Kindergarten through Eighth Grade, all agree that our mission is to ensure that ADUSD students leave the District prepared for the next steps in their educational and career endeavors.
+Dashboard results for academic achievement indicate a slight downturn over the last three years of student mastery in ELA and Mathematics standards.
+To ensure that students meet grade level standards and have academic success in high school and beyond, the District agrees with educational partners that a continued focus on engagement and rigor as well as a broad course of study are integral factors for ensuring a strong elementary educational foundation.